autometrics-dev/autometrics-py/README.md

 To use exemplars, you need to first switch to a tracker that supports them by setting `AUTOMETRICS_TRACKER=prometheus` and enable exemplar collection by setting `AUTOMETRICS_EXEMPLARS=true`.
 You also need to enable exemplars in Prometheus by launching Prometheus with the `--enable-feature=exemplar-storage` flag.

+## Exporting metrics

+After collecting metrics with Autometrics, you need to export them to Prometheus.
+You can either add a separate route to your server and use the `generate_latest` function from the `prometheus_client` package, or you can use the `start_http_server` function from the same package to start a separate server that will expose the metrics.
+Autometrics also re-exports the `start_http_server` function with a preselected port 9464 for compatibility with other Autometrics packages.

 ## Development of the package